 In 2018, The William K. Bowes, Jr. Foundation donated $46.4 million to the Conservatory, the largest single gift ever made to a conservatory.
 The name of the building is in honor and recognition of this gift, $130 million was raised by SFCM to fund the project.

-Make a gift to the Bowes Center that is meaningful to you.
+Make a gift to the Bowes Center.

 ARCHITECTURE, DESIGN, AND CONSTRUCTION